open-cloud/open-cloud.github.io.old/2_developer.md

 ####Field Types

 There are various built in Fields that may be specified at Class declaration.
-The basic field types commonly in use with OpenCloud:
+The basic field types commonly in use with XOS:

 | FieldType          | Why to Use It?     |
 |--------------------|--------------------|